 How often should the employees be rewarded?

-Workers must be regularly recognized, preferably weekly or monthly.
-Constant and significant recognition is better than the infrequent great thing.
+Workers should be regularly recognized, preferably on a weekly or monthly basis.
+Constant and significant recognition is better than an infrequent great thing.

 What are some inexpensive ways to reward workers?